whileloop99/whileloop99.github.io/chrome-store/memorize/privacy-policy.md

 ### 4.1 Data Storage

-- **Local data:** Stored on your device
+- **Local data only:** All data is stored locally on your device
-- **Synced data:** Encrypted and securely stored on servers
+- **No cloud storage:** We do not store your data on external servers
-- **Retention period:** Data is stored until you delete it or cancel your account
+- **Retention period:** Data is stored until you delete it or uninstall the extension

 ### 4.2 Security Measures

-- Data encryption during transmission
+- Local data encryption on your device
-- Use of HTTPS protocol
-- Strict access controls
-- Regular data backups
+- No external data transmission required
+- Your data stays private and secure on your device

 ## 5. Information Sharing